KidPudel/Iggy-s-Vault/architecture/data-driven design.md

 ddd is a quality improvement approach where you introduce the aspect where code can be fired from making decisions.
 Data + state + systems - decision makers

 you extract what can be stored as:
-- [[declarative]]/static data. content = raw data describing what exists in the world
+- [[declarative style]]/static data. content = raw data describing what exists in the world
 - Parametrized behavior, data value, that influence on runtime logic.
 Behavior = logic that is data-driven

 # Difference